7 Books That Permanently Changed How I Think and Work

 I used to treat sleep as negotiable.
 "I'll sleep when I'm dead."
 "Five hours is enough if I drink enough coffee."
 Walker demolished every excuse with terrifying data.

-Read this if: You sleep less than 7 hours, rely on caffeine, or think sleep is a waste of time.
+Read this if you sleep less than seven hours, rely on caffeine, or think sleep is a waste of time.

 7. The Mom Test by Rob Fitzpatrick